ignite/cli/docs/glossary/index.md

 A modular framework that simplifies the process of building secure blockchain applications.

+### CRUD

+The four functions that are considered necessary to implement a persistent storage application: create, read, update and delete.
+Starport scaffold commands create and modify the source code files to add CRUD functionality.

 ### current reward height

 The current block height tracked for a chain for reward distribution.
 This value is increased when a monitoring packet is received.